-Provide the time frame for construction of the projects within the 2020 and 2021 construction seasons to the engineer in writing within a month after executing the contract but at least 14 calendar days before the preconstruction conference.
+Provide a time frame for construction of the project within the 2020 construction season to the engineer in writing within a month after executing the contract but at least 14 calendar days before the preconstruction conference.
 Assure that the time frame is consistent with the contract completion time.
 Upon approval, the engineer will issue the notice to proceed within ten calendar days before the beginning of the approved time frame.